 1. Brush Regularly

 Brushing removes the sticky film of bacteria from your teeth and gums that can cause bad breath, so do this at least twice a day.
-Since some odors can be eliminated immediately after a meal, keep a toothbrush at your workplace.
+Since some odours can be eliminated immediately after a meal, keep a toothbrush at your workplace.
 Buy a new toothbrush every three or four months, choosing one that has soft bristles.
-Use a toothpaste such as Colgate® MaxFresh® that removes odor-causing bacteria.
+Use a toothpaste that removes odour-causing bacteria.

 2. Clean Your Tongue